How to design your Thomas Jefferson Education in your homeschool family. (TJEd)

 Create Skills Classes.
 These are some Skills Classes I have created for now and in the future: Cooking Class, Baking Class, Sewing Class, Advanced Sewing Class, Lawn Maintenance Class, Tool Shed Class (naming, using, cleaning, packing up tools) , Computer Hardware Class (my eldest son can teach this - connecting hardware, naming components, building a computer), Computer Software Class (Programs such as Word, Photoshop, Powerpoint etc) Pottery Class, Photography Class and so on.

-Ask who wants to be enrolled in any of the Skills Classes you are offering.
+Ask who of your children wants to be enrolled in any of the Skills Classes you are offering.
 When will you do these?
+Will you include others and make a co-op skills class?

 Do you need to join a club or create your own for specific interests?